-What project manager needs to do is to minimize uncertainty, avoid any unwanted surprises and involve clients in the project as much as reasonably possible.
+The project manager needs to minimize uncertainty, avoid any unwanted surprises, and involve clients in the project as much as reasonably possible.

 It is good practice to maintain constant communication and keep the client up-to-date with the project’s progress.
 Why is this important?

-Because a lot of decisions are made during the course of the project and this way a client can see the effort of a team, and the team can get the client’s feedback about progress in the project.
-This way you can keep a good relationship with the client and expect they are going to get back to you for future projects or recommend you to someone.
+Because many decisions are made during the course of the project, a client can see the team’s effort, and the team can get the client’s feedback about progress in the project.
+This way, you can keep a good relationship with the client and expect they will get back to you for future projects or recommend you to someone.

 8. Managing reports and necessary documentation

-One more important role a project manager has to do is documenting the progress of a project to ensure it is being developed as planned.
+One more important role a project manager has to do is documenting the project’s progress to ensure it is being developed as planned.

 Reporting is one of the ways of communication between the team and everyone involved.

-While the team needs more detailed information about requirements, clients are looking for broader data to check the progress of the project.
+While the team needs more detailed information about requirements, clients are looking for broader data to check the project’s progress.
 A good project manager knows how to form a final report and proper documentation.